 This is the most familiar template recruiters work with, and they find it easier to digest it.
 They scan the resume for 6 seconds to decide if you’re a good candidate, and if it comes in an unfamiliar form, they may not even have a glimpse at it.

 The summary can hook them up.
-You should do it in bullets and not paragraph form, and it should include three or four highlights of your experience relevant for the position.
+You should do it in bullets and not paragraph form, and it should include three or four highlights of your experience relevant to the position.

 The interests section should be relatable, unique, and quirky